IAmNo1Special/textflowthon/docs/index.md

-# TextFlow Documentation
+# TextFlowThon Documentation

-Welcome to the official documentation for **TextFlow** – a plug-and-play Python library for animating text output in your terminal with a typewriter effect.
+Welcome to the official documentation for **TextFlowThon** – a plug-and-play Python library for animating text output in your terminal with a typewriter effect.

 ---

 ## Overview
-TextFlow provides a simple, flexible, and modern API for animating text in both synchronous and asynchronous Python programs.
+TextFlowThon provides a simple, flexible, and modern API for animating text in both synchronous and asynchronous Python programs.
 It is ideal for:
 - Command-line tools
 - AI agents and chatbots
 - Demos and interactive scripts